Sidechaining a third party plug-in

 5. Adjust the gain and mix as required.

-Sidechaining in Live 9
+Sidechaining in all versions of Live until 10.0.6

 - A Track with a sidechaining capable VST or Audio Unit plug-in (in this tutorial, this track is named "Sidechain-Capable Plug-in").
 Note that you may need to enable the sidechain in the plug-in itself.